vpalombo/PANEV/README.md

 Installation
 ============

-The R scripts and package described in this manual can be downloaded and installed from github link <https://github.com/vpalombo/panev>.
+This text focuses on PaNeV v.1.0.
+PaNeV requires the pre-installation of the following packages: ‘devtools’ (<https://cran.r-project.org/package=devtools>), ‘biomaRt’ and ‘KEGGREST’ (<https://bioconductor.org/>).
+The R scripts and package described in this text can be downloaded and installed from github link <https://github.com/vpalombo/panev>.
 The package is installed using:

     install.packages("devtools") #if needed
     library("devtools")